matuteiglesias/journal/content/Media/2024-06-09_Automated_News_Article_Processing_Pipeline_Complet.md

 The primary goal of this session was to finalize the development of an automated pipeline for processing news articles, including scraping, extraction, classification, and analysis.

 ### Key Activities
-- Reviewed techniques for information extraction and summarization, focusing on entity recognition and [[data processing]].
+- Reviewed techniques for information extraction and summarization, focusing on entity recognition and data processing.
 - Planned and executed workflows for web scraping using Newspaper3k and database setup for storing extracted data.
 - Implemented initial news scraping and extraction workflows in [[Python]], with future [[NLP]] tasks planned.
 - Analyzed article titles related to Argentine politics, categorizing them into key themes.